 The Shawnee are traditionally considered the Lenape (or Delaware) of the East Coast mid-Atlantic region, as their “grandfathers” and the source of all Algonquian tribes.
 They shared an oral tradition with the Kickapoo that they were once members of the same tribe.
-The identical language of the two tribes supports this oral history as well as the fact that they were both living in northeast Ohio prior to European contact.
+The identical language of the two tribes supports this oral history and the fact that they were both living in northeast Ohio before European contact.
 They also had a special friendship with the Wyandot, who they referred to as their “uncles.”

-The Shawnee divided themselves into different clans and their principal leaders could only come from the “Chillicothe” clan.
+The Shawnee divided themselves into different clans, and their principal leaders could only come from the “Chillicothe” clan.
 When a village was called Chillicothe, it meant that it was home to the principal chief, the “capital city” of the Shawnee.
 Their chiefships were hereditary and held for life.
 The tribe was patrilineal with descent and inheritance traced through the father.
-War chiefs were selected on the basis of merit and skill.
+War chiefs were selected based on merit and skill.

-During the summer the Shawnee gathered into villages of bark-covered longhouses, with each village usually having a large council house for meetings and religious ceremonies.
-In the fall they separated to small hunting camps of extended families and lived in wigwams.
+During the summer, the Shawnee gathered into villages of bark-covered longhouses, with each village usually having a large council house for meetings and religious ceremonies.
+They separated into small hunting camps of extended families and lived in wigwams in the fall.
 Men were warriors and did the hunting and fishing, while the women were responsible for farming and gathering nuts, fruits, and edible roots.

 Beginning in about 1630, the Iroquois Confederacy started to raid the tribes of the Ohio Valley and pushed many of the tribes westward.
-The Shawnee broke into numerous bands and scattered in all directions to South Carolina, Alabama, Tennessee, Illinois, Virginia, Maryland, and Georgia.
+The Shawnee broke into numerous bands and scattered to South Carolina, Alabama, Tennessee, Illinois, Virginia, Maryland, and Georgia.
 Ironically, the Iroquois never occupied the valley but maintained it as a hunting ground.
-At this time, the Shawnee gained a reputation of being wanderers, but this was by necessity, not by choice.
+At this time, the Shawnee gained a reputation for being wanderers, but this was, by necessity, not choice.

 “In the council was a woman who took a part in the deliberations of this council, as well as upon all important occasions.
 On the interpreter being questioned why they permitted a woman to take so responsible a part in their councils, he replied that some women were wiser than some men and that they had not done anything for years without the council of this ancient, grave woman, who spoke much in this council.”

-Through the years, the Quakers established schools, flour mills, and sawmills amongst the Shawnee.
+The Quakers established schools, flour mills, and sawmills amongst the Shawnee through the years.

-By the late 1730s, pressure from colonial expansion produced repeated conflicts and the Shawnee communities were affected by the fur trade, in which furs were often traded to European traders for rum or brandy, leading to serious social problems related to alcohol abuse.
-Several Shawnee communities in Pennsylvania opposed the sale of alcohol in their communities, and as a result, some 400 Shawnee migrated from Pennsylvania to Ohio, Kentucky, Alabama, and Illinois 1745.
+By the late 1730s, pressure from colonial expansion produced repeated conflicts.
+The Shawnee communities were affected by the fur trade, in which furs were often traded to European traders for rum or brandy, leading to serious social problems related to alcohol abuse.
+Several Shawnee communities in Pennsylvania opposed the sale of alcohol in their communities, and as a result, some 400 Shawnee migrated from Pennsylvania to Ohio, Kentucky, Alabama, and Illinois in 1745.

 However, this peace lasted only until Pontiac’s War erupted in 1763.
-Dissatisfied with the British postwar policies warriors from numerous tribes joined in the uprising in an effort to drive British soldiers and settlers out of the region Later that year, the English issued the Proclamation of 1763, which legally confirmed the 1758 border as the limits of British colonization, with the land beyond reserved for Native Americans.
-Though colonists were prohibited the colonists from crossing the border, they continued to move westward and the rebellion lasted until 1766.
+Dissatisfied with the British postwar policies, warriors from numerous tribes joined the uprising to drive British soldiers and settlers out of the region.
+Later that year, the English issued the Proclamation of 1763, which legally confirmed the 1758 border as the limits of British colonization, with the land beyond reserved for Native Americans.
+Though colonists were prohibited the colonists from crossing the border, they continued to move westward, and the rebellion lasted until 1766.
 Afterward, relations between British colonists and Native Americans, which had been severely strained during the French and Indian War, reached a new low.

 In 1768, the Treaty of Fort Stanwix extended the boundary westward, giving the British colonists claims to West Virginia and Kentucky.
 Afterward, Anglo-Americans began to settle in the Ohio River Valley in great numbers.
-As a result, several the area tribes who held treaty rights to hunt there began to attack the settlers.
-At this time, the Governor of Virginia was John Murray, 4th Earl of Dunmore who declared war on the Indians in May 1774.
+As a result, several area tribes who held treaty rights to hunt there began to attack the settlers.
+At this time, the Governor of Virginia was John Murray, 4th Earl of Dunmore, who declared war on the Indians in May 1774.
 A Shawnee leader named Cornstalk led his tribe against British colonists in the war.
 Lord Dunmore’s War ended soon after Virginia’s victory in the Battle of Point Pleasant in October 1774.
-Afterward, Lord Dunmore signed agreements with the Iroquois which ceded the “hunting grounds” across the Ohio River, which included Kentucky and West Virginia, to the British.
+Afterward, Lord Dunmore signed agreements with the Iroquois, which ceded the “hunting grounds” across the Ohio River, including Kentucky and West Virginia, to the British.

-During the American Revolution, most of the Shawnee fought alongside the British against the Americans, believing that Britain would prevent the colonists from encroaching further upon their lands.
+During the American Revolution, most Shawnee fought alongside the British against the Americans, believing that Britain would prevent the colonists from encroaching further upon their lands.
 However, some of the Shawnee remained neutral.
 After the British lost the war, the Shawnee continued to resist Anglo-American settlement.
 They were active in the Northwest Indian War of the 1790s until they and other tribes were defeated at the Battle of Fallen Timbers in 1794.
-The Shawnee were then forced to surrender most of their lands in Ohio with the signing of the Treaty of Greenville in 1795.
+The Shawnee were then forced to surrender most of their lands in Ohio by signing the Treaty of Greenville in 1795.

 With the Treaty of Fort Meigs in 1817, The Shawnee effectively ceded all their lands to the U.S. Government and were placed three reservations in present-day Ohio.
 They shared these lands with some Seneca who had migrated west from New York.
 Other Shawnee groups rejected the treaty and migrated independently to Missouri, settling near Cape Girardeau.
 From this group, some later moved into Louisiana.
 These bands were joined by other Shawnee groups from Alabama and Ohio, and some relocated into Arkansas and Texas.